yourbasic/api/README.md

 # Your basic API

-### Thoughts on good API design
+## Thoughts on good API design

-This text will contain thoughts on good API design.
+The aim of this text is to explore API design and try to find strategies and rules that could help us create code libraries that are safe, efficient and easy to use.

+Even though API design is as much an art as a science, there still are some fundamental rules that you should be aware of.
+Rules that will costly you dearly if you break them.
+Enough so that they deserve to be known as **The 5 Commandments**.

 ## Go, go and garbage

 ![go](go.jpg)

-Most examples in this text will be written in Go, the language itself being an outstanding example of good API design, with clean and simple interfaces on top of a huge and complex implementation.
+The examples in this text are written in Go, the language itself being an outstanding example of good API design, with clean and simple interfaces on top of a huge and complex implementation.